Last updated: May 4, 2026

 August 11

-Assemble the canoes, carry them to the river, get a refresher on paddle strokes, and review river safety.
+Inflate the rafts, carry them to the river, get a refresher on paddle strokes, and review river safety.
 Then we launch into the current under grey bluffs and (hopefully) blue sky.

 August 12 - 17